ABOUT | DJNO

 Our Vision

-Creating a world where people with disabilities are free to be.
+Creating a world where disabled people are free to be.

 Our Mission

-The Disability Justice Network of Ontario (DJNO) aims to build a just and accessible Ontario, wherein people with disabilities:
+The Disability Justice Network of Ontario (DJNO) aims to build a just and accessible Ontario, wherein disabled people:

 • Have personal and political agency